Looking for picture books to read aloud at circle time? These children’s story time books to read aloud are sure to entertain kids!

 My kids love reading Amelia Bedelia picture books, and they lend themselves well to story time.

 The books are filled with jokes, especially using homophones.
 For instance, Amelia Bedelia’s First Apple Pie tells of how her grandmother said, “Shoo!
 Shoo!” to try to shoo the birds away.
-In response, Amelia removes her shoe instead and tries to bat the birds away with it.
+In response, Amelia removes her shoe and tries to bat the birds away with it.

 7. Miss Nelson Is Missing by Harry G. Allard Jr.

 I remember reading Miss Nelson Is Missing and feeling a little spooked by the story, in a good way.
-The classic book lends itself well to different voice changes, from sweet Miss Nelson to cackling Miss Viola Swamp.
+This classic book lends itself well to different voice changes, from sweet Miss Nelson to cackling Miss Viola Swamp.

 8. Hey, Mama Goose by Jane Breskin Zalben